npm/npm/doc/misc/npm-scripts.md

 * prerestart, restart, postrestart:
   Run by the `npm restart` command.
 Note: `npm restart` will run the stop and start scripts if no `restart` script is provided.
+* preshrinkwrap, shrinkwrap, postshrinkwrap:
+  Run by the `npm shrinkwrap` command.

 Additionally, arbitrary scripts can be executed by running `npm run-script <stage>`. *Pre* and *post* commands with matching